Fatal Affair: Plot

-One night, Ellie gets a message from her assistant (presumably from David) to sign some documents.
-Ellie stops by her office and finds her assistant murdered on the floor.
-Ellie rushes home and calls the police, before she finds David alive and knocks him unconscious with a vase.
-She encounters the corpse of Brittany's boyfriend Scott, and finds Marcus and Brittany tied up.
-She frees them as the police arrive, but David kills a cop.
-As Brittany gets into her car and drives away, a fight ensues between Marcus, David, and Ellie, which ends with David falling to his death on a beach cliffside.
-A few months later, Marcus and Ellie send Brittany back to school, and their house is for sale.
+One night, Ellie receives a message from her assistant (presumably from David) to sign some documents at the office.
+Ellie finds her assistant murdered on the office floor.
+Ellie rushes home and, en route, calls the police.
+She finds David at her house and conceals a knife.
+In their ensuing scuffle, Ellie knocks David unconscious with a vase, opting not to kill him with the knife she dropped on the floor, with which she initially defended herself.
+She sees the corpse of Brittany's boyfriend, Scott, and finds Marcus and Brittany tied up.
+She frees them as the police arrive, but David kills the solitary cop sent to respond to the emergency.
+As Brittany flees in her car, a fight ensues between Marcus, David, and Ellie.
+In the melee, Ellie finally stabs David, who then steals the cop’s gun and threatens Ellie.
+Marcus intervenes and the conflict ends with David falling to his death off a beach cliffside.
+A few months later, Brittany returns to school, and the Warrens’ newly purchased house is for sale.